bbonnin/hadoop-mongodb/README.md

 This project aims to show how to use the [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/) in order to make SQL queries on data stored in MongoDB.

 ## Design
 This is based on Hive : this tool needs Hadoop to work.
-The application works in a standalone mode with a embedded Hadoop cluster.
+The application works in a standalone mode with an embedded Hadoop cluster.

 * The first step is to use the Mini Cluster provided by Hadoop : it is a simple hadoop cluster where all the components are running in a single JVM (HDFS : namenode, datanode; YARN : resource manager, node manager).